Policies and Conditions

 Parents, if you know that your child will miss a class due to recreational travel or other events that conflict with class time, please notify the tutor 2 weeks in advance.
 Assignments will be due when the student returns to class, unless otherwise directed by the tutor.

 Any student wishing to withdraw from a course must do so by notifying the tutor first (if the class has already begun meeting), and then notifying the Headmaster.
 Please take note of the “Refund Policy.”
 Failing to attend a class is not the same as withdrawing from a class, and may result in the forfeiture of any refund.

 Students are hurt when they fall behind.
 The tutor cannot complete the student's work, understand for him, or force him to complete assignments.
 Tutors will, however, send encouraging reminders to students, notifying parents if the student does not respond.
 If neither responds to these repeated communications, and the student becomes two weeks behind in his work (for reasons not due to family emergency), we reserve the right to change his status to "Audit" or take other measures, such as no longer assessing the student’s work, requiring tutoring fees for the student, or removing the student from the course.

-The CiRCE Academy does not provide textbooks for any class.
+CiRCE Online does not provide textbooks for any class.
 It is the student’s responsibility to view the course syllabus and purchase the required texts.